oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

     Please update the value of RETAIN_INACTIVE_PATCHES in OPatch config file OPatch/config/opatch.properties
     ```
     mean? </br>
-    __"RETAIN_INACTIVE_PATCHES"__ is the amount of inactive patches opatch will not delete.
+     `RETAIN_INACTIVE_PATCHES` is the amount of inactive patches opatch will not delete.
 Currently the parameter is set to zero:

     ```
     <copy>